-Follow the question and answers to these steps below to properly plan for your event, program,
+Follow the question and answers to these steps below to properly plan for your event, program, or program initiative.

 What is this event or initiative about?